 Process Improvement Director Salary

 Average pay for a Process Improvement Director in the United States is considerable, rounding six figures at $110K per year.
 Total incomes of Process Improvement Directors incorporate potential for, in a few cases, more than $33K from bonuses and close to $58K from profit sharing; these performance components cause packages to range between $62K and $169K.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Most people in this profession are content with their work, and moderate levels of job satisfaction are reported.
 Men account for the majority of Process Improvement Directors who responded to the questionnaire — 64 percent to be exact.
 A large number report receiving medical coverage from their employers and most collect dental insurance.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Process Improvement Director